-Cyclone Idai's wreckage came on top of an already serious food insecurity situation in Mozambique.
+The cyclones have compounded an already serious food

+insecurity situation in Mozambigue.
 From September to December 2018, an estimated 1.78 million people (IPC phase 3 and above) were severely food insecure in the country, according to the Integrated Phase Classification (IPC) analysis and the food security and nutrition assessment conducted by the Technical Secretariat for Food Security and Nutrition (SETSAN) in October 2018.
-Of these, an estimated 814,700 severely food insecure people in five provinces -Cabo Delgado, Gaza, Inhambane, Sofala and Tete - across the country were prioritized as being in most urgent need of assistance, with the most affected provinces being Tete (more than 359,300 people) and Gaza (more than 318,200 people).
-In addition, civilians in Cabo Delgado had been impacted by internal violence.
-Following Cyclone Idai's path, the N6 road route was cut, leaving Beira City cut-off and disabling a key supply route in the country.
-This, combined with the massive loss of crops and livestock, caused by the cyclone and floods is expected to increase food insecurity in the months ahead.
+Of these, an estimated 814,700 severely food insecure people in five provinces -Cabo Delgado, Gaza, Inhambane, Sofala and Tete - were prioritized as being in most urgent need of assistance, with the most affected provinces being Tete (more than 359,300 people) and Gaza (more than 318,200 people).
+Following Cyclone Idai's landfall, more than 715,000 hectares of crops were destroyed, while Cyclone Kenneth affected nearly 55,500 hectares of crops and caused loss of livelihoods, including fishing.
+Both of the cylones made landfall during the critical harvest period, effectively out the food of thousands of families, prolonging an already difficult lean season and leaving many without the prospect of another full harvest until March 2020.
+All communities in Manica and 80 per cent in Sofala have reported harvesting less than half of their maize due to Cyclone Idai.